GaetanBenoitDev/metaMDBG/README.md

 > [!IMPORTANT]
 > 31/07/2024:
-> * metaMDBG had a major update: it can now handle nanopore R10.4+ data.
+> * metaMDBG is now in version 1.0: it can now handle nanopore R10.4+ data.
 The bioconda version is still not updated, use commands in "Building from source (using conda)" section to install the latest version.
 > * the software options has changed (see usage section), all the parameters now have explicit name.